 Obesity & Physical inactivity

-People who regularly engage in exercise at a moderate intensity have a 30-40% lower risk as compared to people who do not.
+People who regularly engage in exercise at a moderate intensity have a 30% to 40% lower risk compared with people who do not.
 Examples of such exercises are jogging and swimming three times a week for at least 30 minutes.

 Therefore, my recommendation to reduce your risk is to:

 - reduce your red meat consumption

 These recommendations are very similar to the those that reduce the risk of hypertension and heart diseases.

 How can I prevent or screen for colorectal cancer?